bfdes/bfdes.github.io/posts/extending-react.md

 summary: Extending React's JSX API
 ---

-Facebook's JavaScript user interface library ReactJS has taken the world of frontend development [by storm](https://trends.google.com/trends/explore?date=2013-01-01%202021-01-01&q=%2Fm%2F012l1vxv) since its public introduction at [JSConf 2013](https://www.youtube.com/watch?v=GW0rj4sNH2w).
+Facebook's JavaScript user interface library ReactJS has taken the world of frontend development [by storm](https://trends.google.com/trends/explore?date=2013-05-29%202021-01-01&q=%2Fm%2F012l1vxv) since its public introduction at [JSConf 2013](https://www.youtube.com/watch?v=GW0rj4sNH2w).

 Unlike the Model-View frameworks that preceded it, React drives UI updates by declarative state management.
-Controversially, React introduced an XML-like syntax extension to JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html) so that developers could combine markup syntax and render logic in application code.
+Controversially, React introduced an XML-like syntax extension to JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html) so developers could combine markup syntax and render logic in application code.

 The idioms React promoted were not initially well-received, but they have gone on to become the norm.

-We are going to extend React's JSX API to create a small NodeJS library that can be used in scripts to build a static website through the declarative composition of `File` and `Dir` primitives.
+We will extend React's JSX API to create a small NodeJS library that can be used in scripts to build a static website through the declarative composition of `File` and `Dir` primitives.

 For example, part of this blog can be described by the following static router: